josephifekwe97/ansible-project/Ansible-setup.md

 [db_servers]
 ubuntu@172.31.26.249
 ubuntu@172.31.26.248

-Test Connections: Run the following command to test the connections:
+Test Connections: Run the following command to test the connections: ansible all -m ping -i hosts

-bash
-Copy code
-ansible all -m ping -i hosts
 Write the Ansible Playbook: Open the playbook file and write the tasks for installing Apache2 and MySQL:

-yaml
-Copy code
 ---
 - name: Play 1
   hosts: web_servers